attrib/RepairRecipe/README.md

 Compatible Bukkit Version: 1.2.5-R5.0, 1.3.1-R1.0

 This Plugin allows you to repair armour/weapons/tools with the base item needed to craft the item and keep the enchantments.
-Costs are depending on the damage of the item, amout of base items needed to craft the item and the level of the enchantments.
+Costs depend on damage of the item, amount of base items needed to craft the item and the level of the enchantments.
-To repair an item drop the item and the base item into the workbench.
+To repair an item, drop the item and the base item into the workbench.
 The result is the repaired item with enchantments.

 __No special block or construction needed.
 Just use the workbench__